marcoscz1995/CrowdMarker/README.md

 Happy Crowdmarking!

-Note: due to how PyAutoGui moves the cursor to insert comments, you cannot move the cursor while the comment is being inserted as the comment will not be saved or the points will not be added.
+Note: due to how the script works, you should not move the cursor while the comment is being inserted as the comment will not be saved or the points will not be added.

+### Turn off the script
+When you are done marking or want to turn off the script
+- go to the terminal and press `Contrl+C` to end the script

+To deactivate the virtual environment just type in your terminal
+- deactivate

 ### Contributing
 If you would like to improve this script or have an idea to make it better, please post it to the github issues page.
-Or if you would like to develop it I will gladly accept pull requests.
+If you would like to develop it I will gladly accept pull requests.

-Note: if you plan on using [Selenium](https://www.selenium.dev/) to improve the script consider that because [Crowdmark](https://crowdmark.com/) is written with [Ember.js](https://emberjs.com/) that uses dynamically generated attributes, there are many issues that make inserting comments difficult.
+Note: if you plan on using [Selenium](https://www.selenium.dev/) to improve the script consider that because [Crowdmark](https://crowdmark.com/) is written with [Ember.js](https://emberjs.com/) which uses dynamically generated attributes, there are many issues that make inserting comments difficult.
 In particular, when a long comment is inserted the page will jump to the next question.